Monthly Archives: July 2020

 The Artarmon Progress Association (APA) is concerned over traffic management and congestion during the construction phase and implications for traffic flow on Artarmon Road once the project is complete.

-Update April 24,2021.
-Elizabeth Street work at Wilkes Plaza – Construction of one side of the raised wombat crossing has been delayed due to unexpected sewerage & telecommunication services located underground and weather.
+April 24, 2021 – Construction of one side of the raised wombat crossing has been delayed due to unexpected sewerage & telecommunication services located underground and weather.
 Once complete, hopefully in the next 1-2 weeks, work will commence on the other half of the road (to complete the wombat crossing).

-January 23rd, 2021.
-Wilkes Ave upgrade is underway – starting with the construction of a raised pedestrian crossing on Elizabeth Street (approx. 3 months of work) followed by streetscape improvements to Wilkes Avenue plaza including installation of new street furniture and decorative lighting (approx. 2 months of work).
+January 23rd, 2021 – starting with the construction of a raised pedestrian crossing on Elizabeth Street (approx. 3 months of work) followed by streetscape improvements to Wilkes Avenue plaza including installation of new street furniture and decorative lighting (approx. 2 months of work).
 The Artarmon Progress Association (APA) submission can be found HERE

-Update June 24, 2021. – The Chatswood to St Leonards Bicycle Route via the Pacific Highway Share path draft plans are available HERE.
+June 24, 2021 – The Chatswood to St Leonards Bicycle Route via the Pacific Highway Share path draft plans are available HERE.
 After feedback from the community the Artarmon Progress Association has submitted a response generally supporting the plans.
 The submission can be seen HERE.

 The Chatswood to St Leonards Bicycle Route via Artarmon Local Centre plans can be seen HERE.
 The section of the bicycle route through the Artarmon business centre is now part of the Artarmon Local Centre Public Domain Master Plan.